Data-pageup/uni-agent-flow/README.md

 # AI Diet & Fitness Agent

-> Natural Language → Tool Calling → Structured State → Nutrition Intelligence
+Natural Language → Tool Calling → Structured State → Nutrition Intelligence

-An AI-powered Diet & Fitness Agent that lets you log food and workouts, retrieve nutrition data, and get a daily summary — just by talking to it naturally.
+An AI-powered Diet & Fitness Agent that lets you log food and workouts, retrieve nutrition data, and get a daily summary just by talking to it naturally.

 ```
 "I ate 2 eggs for breakfast and then did a 45 minute chest workout.
 Give me today's summary."
 ```

-**Status:** Phase 1 — Core Agent System ✅
+**Status:** Phase 1 — Core Agent System (complete)

 ---

-## ✨ What it does
+## What it does

 Instead of manually filling forms, you describe what you ate or did, and the agent: